Over 3 million people across the UK are either malnourished or at risk of malnourishment. Over 1 million are over the age of 65.

 The programme sees whole communities – including local NHS trusts, hospitals, GP practices, care homes and community groups – coming together to tackle malnutrition.
 The aim is to significantly reduce the number of people aged 65 and over in these areas who are malnourished.

 This whole community approach is currently being piloted in five different areas across England, with the learning and results from these to be disseminated nationally.
-The pilot areas are Gateshead, Salford, Purbeck in Dorset, Keny and Lambeth and Southwark.
+The pilot areas are Gateshead, Salford, Purbeck in Dorset, Kent and Lambeth and Southwark.

 The Programme is part of the Government’s response to the Francis Report into the failings at the Mid Staffordshire Foundation Trust (see ‘Recommendation 241‘ on the Department of Health website).

 The report revealed that patients, many of them older, had been unable to eat or drink properly and that nutrition was not treated as a priority.

 The Programme is based on 5 principles, identified by the Malnutrition Task Force, that are key to providing good nutrition and hydration care:

 - Work together

 - Identify older people who are malnourished or at risk